 Problems with iOS 15

-Normally when Apple launches a new iOS we see complaints of battery drain issues, app crashes, Wi-Fi and Bluetooth connection issues, and other problems.
+Its quite common that when Apple issues a big update to iOS we see complaints of battery drain issues, app crashes, Wi-Fi and Bluetooth connection issues, and other problems.
 So it’s worth waiting for any issues to be ironed out before you install the latest update.

-If that warning is too late for you look through the below to see if your issue is being experienced by others and if there is a fix or if it will be addressed in a future update to iOS 15.
+Look through the below to see if your issue has been experienced by others and if there is a fix or if it was addressed in an update to iOS 15.

 No Noise Cancellation